The Steroid Files

-Q: I've noticed that Proviron seems to be making a comeback, at least in some circles.
+T Nation: I've noticed that Proviron seems to be making a comeback, at least in some circles.
 I thought this drug was outdated?

-TN: Those of you who've been around the block a while will recall bodybuilders using the drug Proviron (Schering's brand name for mesterolone) as a pre-contest anti-estrogen before it was replaced by superior means for estrogen control (see question above).
+Those of you who've been around the block a while will recall bodybuilders using the drug Proviron (Schering's brand name for mesterolone) as a pre-contest anti-estrogen before it was replaced by superior means for estrogen control (see question above).

 However, don't close the book on Proviron just yet.
 Mesterolone has a few other very cool properties that make it a desirable addition to virtually any cycle, both offseason or pre-contest; so much so, that quite a few guys just use it year round.
 These properties include: